 Edge Weight 0 - 1 2 1 - 2 3 0 - 3 6 1 - 4 5 Minimum Obtainable product is 180

 This article is contributed by Utkarsh Trivedi.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

-Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.
+Please write comments if you find anything incorrect, or if you want to share more information about the topic discussed above.